chuckwilbur/study_guide_exercises/README.md

+# study_guide_exercises
+CDK pipeline to build example resources from AWS Certified Developer Study Guide

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+This is a project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.